ysodara/Projects/Project1/README.md

-# Employee Reimbursment System (ERS)
+#Employee Reimbursment System (ERS)
-## Project Description
+##Project Description
 A reimbursement system for a company's employees.
 Employees can request reimbursements and managers can approve or deny those requests.

-## Technologies Used
+##Technologies Used
-- Java
+-Java
-- JDBC
+-JDBC
-- Jackson Data-bind
+-Jackson Data-bind
-- JUnit
+-JUnit
-- Log4J
+-Log4J
-- Maven
+-Maven
-- Tomcat
+-Tomcat
-- PostgreSQL
+-PostgreSQL
 - Angular
 ## Features
 List of features ready and TODOs for future development